jacopodl/Sprouts/README.md

 ______________

 ## Add library to your project ##

-1. If you use a build-system like Gradle, Sprouts is available in the Maven Central Repository.
+[comment]: (1.
+If you use a build-system like Gradle, Sprouts is available in the Maven Central Repository.)
-2. Download Sprouts from this repository and compile your own .jar library.
+1. Download Sprouts from this repository and compile your own .jar library.
-3. Download compiled .jar file from the release page.
+1. Download compiled .jar file from the release page.

 ## Quick tour ##